TobseF/impf-bot/doc/docker/DOCKER_SETUP.md

 <br><br>

 Both options deploy a running container with the name impf-bot in the background.
+Congratulations, your container is now up- and running and searching for an appointment

 <br><br>
 To get logs from the container: